View Allie Cage's Obituary on CommercialAppeal.com and share memories

 |

+Nashville - Allie Cage, age 67, of Nashville, TN passed away January 3, 2020.
+She was born in Memphis, TN to the parents, Ernest and Robbie Tucker Cage.

+Allie was appointed as the Preacher in Charge of the Murfreesboro Christian Methodist Episcopal Mission of the Southeast District for several years.

-Memphis - Rev. Allie Mae Cage, 66, passed away on Friday, January 3, 2020, at St. Thomas Hospital in Nashville, TN.
-She was an Ordained Minister in the CME family.
-She leaves to mourn and celebrate her life, five brothers, Willie L. Cage, Robert L. Cage, Arthur J. Cage (Vera), Melvin Cage, and Sam Cage (Viola), four sisters, Susie M. Barnes (James), Roberta S. Riley (Joseph), Jean C. Franklin (Hayward) and Jane C. Wright.
+She is survived by siblings, Willie Lee Cage, Robert Lee Cage, Arthur James Cage (Vera), Melvin Franklin Cage, and Sam Cage (Viola), Susie M. Barnes (James), Roberta S. Riley (Joseph), Jean Carol Franklin (Hayward) and Jane Caren Wright a host of relatives & friends.

-Visitation and funeral services will be held Saturday, January 11, 2020, at Mt.
-Olive Cathedral CME Church, 538 Dr. Martin Luther King Avenue, Memphis, TN from 9:00am to 11:00am for visitation, and 11:00am for funeral services.
+Funeral Services Saturday, January 11, 2020, Visitation 9 AM with funeral to follow at 11 AM at Mount Olive Cathedral C.M.E.
+Church 538 Dr. Martin Luther King Ave.
+Memphis, TN 38126.
+Interment in Forrest Hills Cemetery South.

-Interment will be at Forest Hill Cemetery, 2545 E. Holmes Road, Memphis, TN.
-Repast will be back at Mt.
-Olive Cathedral after the burial.